The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

 \subsubsection{Confinement potential for the electric field in three dimensions as a function of temperature}

-For the tachyon Lagrangian in equation (\ref{24}) expanded polynomially, it is increasingly clear that the dielectric function $G(\phi)$ is equal to the potential $V(\phi)$.
-Thus, our \textit{dielectric function is naturally identified in the context of tachyon theory}.
-Now we choose the appropriate classical tachyon potential that gives us the appropriate behavior for \textit{confinement and deconfinement} in the presence of temperature.
-We choose a tachyon potential in the form
+For the tachyon Lagrangian in equation (\ref{24}), it is increasingly clear that the dielectric function $G(\phi)$ is equal to the potential $V(\phi)$.
+Now, we choose the appropriate classical tachyon potential that gives us the appropriate behavior for \textit{confinement and de-confinement} in the presence of temperature.
+We choose